 Yeah, girl!
 Treat #yoself.
 As much as bribery worked for you as a kid, use it again for you as an adult.
 Cranked out the blog posts you wanted to get through?
 Crushed your client work?
 Finished up that design you’ve been working on all week?
 Reward yourself.
 Think, “If I finish ___ today, I’ll spend an hour reading/taking a bath/having a glass of wine etc” It may seem silly, but you need time to do you, boo.
 As entrepreneurs, it can be so hard to separate “work” from “life” when the two so often get mixed and blurred.
 When things on the work-side are out weighing things on the life-side, it’s time to sprinkle in some of what makes life worth livin’!
 Have a wine night with your girlfriends, go see a movie with your honey.
 Whatever helps you disconnect with technology, and reconnect with people–do that.

 Know That You Can’t Do #AllTheThings

 Saving a truth bomb for last, and shouting it extra loud in case you need a reminder.
-Girl, it’s impossible to do #ALLTHETHINGS.
+It’s truly impossible to do #ALLTHETHINGS.
 Prioritize what matters to you most, and focus on that.
 Trying to be a master of everything will leave ya burned out and ready to quit.
 Focus your energy and time on what brings you joy and moves your business forward.
 As much as some days I would love for there to be an extra 40 hours in the day, it’s never going to happen.
 Give yourself the grace to know that it’s okay to just do #someofthethings 😉